 France is full of interesting cities to visit if you’re interested in touring the country.
 The majority of our users (4,111%) visit Paris more than other cities in the country, but other popular cities in France include Nice and Lyon.

 While there are more than just a few landmarks in France, most momondo users find Eiffel Tower, Disneyland Paris, Louvre Museum, and Champs-Elysées to be the most interesting places to see in the country.

-Flying into Paris Charles de Gaulle Airport is typically the best way to visit Eiffel Tower, since it is the closest airport to the area.
+Flying into Paris Orly Airport is typically the best way to visit Eiffel Tower, since it is the closest airport to the area.

-If you are looking to fly to France for less, look to airlines like easyJet, Alitalia, and Royal Air Maroc, with prices starting at $5, $8, and $10 respectively.
+If you are looking to fly to France for less, look to airlines like easyJet, Royal Air Maroc, and Volotea, with prices starting at $6, $8, and $10 respectively.